Equinix invests £29 million in London data centre expansion

 "It is estimated that the financial and professional services industry contributes £176bn to the UK economy annually.
 In order for London to retain its title as the financial centre of the world, despite concerns over Brexit, businesses require the latest IT infrastructure to thrive,” says Poole.

-“The extension of our LD4 data centre will help financial market participants continue to interconnect on a global scale — enabling them to improve the way investors access and act on the information that drives the global economy."
+“The extension of our LD4 data center will help financial market participants continue to interconnect on a global scale — enabling them to improve the way investors access and act on the information that drives the global economy."

 Equinix says that on the ground the expansion will enable customers to interconnect securely with more than a thousand businesses in London including capital markets participants, insurers and electronic payments firms, in addition to more than 200 network service providers and 275 cloud and IT service providers.